covenengineering/libraries/@coven/cron/README.md

 [![JSR](https://jsr.io/badges/@coven/cron)](https://jsr.io/@coven/cron)
 [![JSR Score](https://jsr.io/badges/@coven/cron/score)](https://jsr.io/@coven/cron/score)

-⏳ A fantastic cron parser and constructor.
+⏳ Fantastic cron parser and constructor.

 This library is the fastest, smallest and safest cron expression parser out there.
 This is because it uses a regular expression (built with